 Don’t fall for high SPF labels.
 Anything higher than SPF 50+ can tempt you to stay in the sun too long.
 Even if you don’t burn, your skin may be damaged.
 Stick to SPFs between 15 and 50+.
 Pick a product based on your own skin coloration, time outside, shade and cloud cover.
 Reapply often.

-News about vitamin A. Eating vitamin A-laden vegetables is good for you, but spreading vitamin A on your skin may not be.
+Avoid sunscreen with vitamin A. Eating vitamin A-laden vegetables is good for you, but spreading vitamin A on your skin may not be.
 Government data show that tumors and lesions develop sooner on skin coated with creams laced with vitamin A, also called retinyl palmitate or retinol.
-It’s in one-fourth of all sunscreens reviewed by EWG.
-Avoid any sun product whose label says retinyl palmitate, retinol or vitamin A.
+It’s in 20 percent of all sunscreens we reviewed in 2014.
+Avoid any skin or lip product whose label includes retinyl palmitate, retinol or vitamin A.

-Ingredients matter.
-Avoid the sunscreen chemical oxybenzone, a synthetic estrogen that penetrates the skin and can disrupt the hormone system.
-Look for active ingredients zinc oxide, avobenzone and Mexoryl SX.
+Avoidoxybenzone, a synthetic estrogen that penetrates the skin and can disrupt the hormone system.
+Look for products with zinc oxide, 3% avobenzone or Mexoryl SX.
 They protect skin from harmful UVA radiation.

 No insect repellent.
 If you need bug repellent, buy it separately and apply it first.

-Message for men: Wear sunscreen.
+Men ignore sun safety at their peril.
 In 2009, nearly twice as many American men died from melanoma as women.
 Surveys show that 34 percent of men wear sunscreens, compared to 78 percent of women.
-Reduce your cumulative lifetime exposure to damaging UV radiation.

 Got your vitamin D?
 Many people don’t get enough vitamin D, a hormone manufactured by the skin in the presence of sunlight.
 Your doctor can test your level and recommend supplements if you are low in this vital nutrient.